solkim-83/tp/docs/DeveloperGuide.md

 Using these two mutable constructs, it allows for accurate realtime queries by higher-level components even though the internal mapping changes frequently between commands.
 In order to ensure that the right commands are called at the right time, `Model` implements only a limited set of methods to be used that can change the internal mapping.
-To support a greater varity of `Command`s, ensure that the correct methods from either of `AddressBook`, `TagTree` or `ContactTagIntegrationManager` is chosen.
+To support a greater variety of `Command`s, ensure that the correct methods from either `AddressBook`, `TagTree` or `ContactTagIntegrationManager` are chosen.
 A rule of thumb is to search for the method in `ContactTagIntegrationManager` first before looking for a similar method in the other two classes.

 To view the full list of methods and documentation for the three major classes, you can view them at [`AddressBook`](https://github.com/AY2021S1-CS2103T-W10-4/tp/blob/master/src/main/java/seedu/address/model/AddressBook.java),